-Depending on the state you live in, the qualifiers for fault will be different.
+Depending on the state you live in, the qualifiers for the fault will be different.
 In order to qualify for legal funding with Provident, you have to be majorly not at fault, with liability clearly being on the other party

 The amount you can seek in recovery is directly tied to their insurance policy.
 Typically, the maximum amount you can recover is tied to the policy limits.
-Therefore in order to qualify for a lawsuit loan with Provident, the defendant must have insurance or you, the plaintiff must have UM coverage.
+Therefore in order to qualify for a lawsuit loan with Provident, the defendant must have insurance, or you, the plaintiff must have UM coverage.

 In order to have access to a cash advance from Provident, you must have sustained some form of damages – whether that is in a physical injury or financial damages.
 Minor injuries to major surgeries all qualify you for legal funding.
 This is equally the same if due to the accidents you are left unable to work.

-Car accidents are one of the most frequent accidents to take place in the United states.
+Car accidents are one of the most frequent accidents to take place in the United States.
 Below we have detailed the statistics regarding car accidents in the United States.

 In 2019 there were a total of 36,120 fatal car crashes.
 This means that per 100 million miles driven, at least 1 person died.